Iranian Revolution: Armed battles and collapse of the monarchy (February, 1979)

-The final collapse of the provisional non-Islamist government came at 2 pm on 11 February when the Supreme Military Council declared itself "neutral in the current political disputes... in order to prevent further disorder and bloodshed."
+The final collapse of the Bakhtiar's government came at 10 am (local time) on 11 February when the Supreme Military Council declared itself "neutral in the current political disputes ... in order to prevent further disorder and bloodshed."
 All military personnel were ordered back to their bases, effectively yielding control of the entire country to Khomeini.
 Revolutionaries took over government buildings, TV and radio stations, and palaces of the Pahlavi dynasty, marking the end of the monarchy in Iran.
 Bakhtiar escaped the palace under a hail of bullets, fleeing Iran in disguise.
-He was later assassinated by an agent of the Islamic republic in 1991 in Paris.

 This period, from 1 to 11 February, is celebrated every year in Iran as the "Decade of Fajr".
 11 February is "Islamic Revolution's Victory Day", a national holiday with state sponsored demonstrations in every city.

 Casualties

 Some sources (such as Emadeddin Baghi, a researcher at the Martyrs Foundation) claim 2,781 protesters and revolutionaries were killed in 1978–79 during the revolution.
-Khomeini reported a much larger number, saying "60,000 men, women and children were martyred by the Shah's regime".
-In reference to this 60,000 figure, the military historian Spencer C. Tucker notes that "Khomeini's regime grossly overstated the revolution's death toll for propaganda purposes".
+Khomeini reported a much larger number, saying "60,000 men, women and children were martyred by the Shah's regime."
+Military historian Spencer C. Tucker rejected this 60,000 figure as "grossly overstated ... for propaganda purposes".
 Tucker explains that the consensus of historians regarding estimated deaths during the Iranian Revolution (from January 1978 to February 1979), numbers between 532 and 2,781.

-According to the historian Ervand Abrahamian, the number executed by revolutionary courts as the revolution was consolidated (8,000 opponents between June 1981 and June 1985) exceeded those killed by the royalist government trying to stop the revolution.
-According to Tucker's estimations, in the period of 1980 to 1985, between 25,000 and 40,000 Iranians were arrested, 15,000 Iranians were tried, and between 8,000 and 9,500 Iranians were executed.
-The Iranian government paved over areas believed to be graves of thousands of the 1979 revolution victims, turning the area into a parking lot in 2025.
+According to the historian Ervand Abrahamian, 8,000 opponents were executed between June 1981 and June 1985 by revolutionary courts as the revolution was consolidated exceeded those killed by the royalist government trying to stop the revolution.
+According to Tucker's estimations, in the period of 1980 to 1985, between 25,000 and 40,000 Iranians were arrested, 15,000 Iranians were tried, and between 8,000 and 9,500 Iranians were executed, although UN sources note that other estimates are far higher.
+In 2025 the Iranian government created a parking lot by paving over a section of Behesht-e Zahra cemetery in Tehran that had held the remains of an estimated 5,000 to 7,000 victims of the mass executions that followed the 1979 revolution.
+The year before, United Nations Special Rapporteur Javaid Rehman described the regime's pattern of destroying graveyards as an attempt to “conceal or erase data that could serve as potential evidence to avoid legal accountability.”